Spring and winter are busy months in the garden.

 You Might Also Like: Protecting Your Garden In The Winter

 Prepare a Layout and Protect Winter Plants

 The placement of your garden is also important.
-Planting near a windbreak such as a wall can protect your plants from the harsh cold winds that come with the season.
+Planting near a windbreak such as a wall can protect your plants from the harsh cold winds that come with the cold season.

 Practice Proper Winter Garden Care

-Caring for your garden in this harsher season can be a little different than in the spring and summer.
+Caring for your garden in this harsher cool season can be a little different than in the spring and summer.
 But just the same, your plants need enough water, sunlight, and nutrients to grow happy and healthy.